tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 algorithm:

-: The signature algorithm used to verify the DelegatedCredential.signature.
+: The signature algorithm used to verify DelegatedCredential.signature.

 signature:

 : The delegation, a signature that binds the credential to the end-entity certificate's public key as specified below.
-The signature scheme is specified by the DelegatedCredential.algorithm.
+The signature scheme is specified by DelegatedCredential.algorithm.

 The signature of the DelegatedCredential is computed over the concatenation of: